justincbagley/MAGNET/README.md

 SOFTWARE DEPENDENCIES
 -------

-MAGNET relies on several software dependencies.
-These dependencies are described in some detail in README files for different scripts in the package; however, here I provide a list of them, with asterisk marks preceding those already included in the MAGNET distribution:
+MAGNET is composed of shell, R, and Perl scripts and also calls several software programs; thus, it relies on several software dependencies.
+These dependencies are described in some detail in README files for different scripts in the package.
+However, here I provide a list of them, with asterisk marks preceding those already included in the MAGNET distribution:

 - Perl (available at: https://www.perl.org/get.html).
 - *Nayoki Takebayashi's file conversion Perl scripts (available at: http://raven.iab.alaska.edu/~ntakebay/teaching/programming/perl-scripts/perl-scripts.html).